I Made a Career Switch to Digital Project Management. Here's My Story.

 - In June 2017, I finished studying master guides from TeamGantt, GatherContent, The Digital Project Manager among many others

 - In October 2017, I developed programming (and participated) in a two-day bootcamp with the Cedar Rapids Scrum Alliance for Converge Consulting, resulting in an agile playbook to be implemented across core service areas

-- I received monthly mentorship from the Senior Director of Project Management at Think Company
+- Throughout the year I received monthly mentorship from the Senior Director of Project Management at Think Company

-The most exciting part: I learned I already knew more than I thought and was able to bridge my digital media PM experience to carve my own path as a technical PM.
+The most exciting part: I learned I already knew more than I thought and was able to bridge my production background in digital media, events and editorial to start on the path towards more technical projects.
 To boost, I secured encouragement from peers to make the career change official.

 CREATING A PM STYLE

-- Client Engagement: I’m a people person who is passionate about growing relationships and being a thought leader that offers best practices.
-I constantly seek out better ways to work with clients, paying special attention to their operations and team structure, personalities and preferences.
+- Client Relationships: I’m a people person who is passionate about growing relationships and being a partner that listens and cares.
+I constantly seek out better ways to work with clients, paying special attention to their team structure, personalities and priorities.
 I've been lucky to call dozens of former clients good friends.
 At the end of the day, I want to contribute to more retention, too.

-- Process & Documentation: Nothing makes me happier than creating color-coded on-boarding and workflow documents – especially with the right pen and paper (ask former colleagues).
+- Process Improvement: Nothing makes me happier than creating color-coded project plans and timelines, especially with the right pen and paper (ask former colleagues).
 I never start a project without a thorough kickoff agenda and always insist on a retrospective (what I also call 'Pros and Grows').
-I create wiki-like documents and templates that improve productivity and visibility, and have been adopted department-wide (here are some examples).
-They become manuals for scaling operations.
-I can't live without Evernote for extensive note-taking and bookmarking or GoogleDrive for documentation and templates.
-I have grown to love Slack for team collaboration and file sharing, and Asana and Basecamp for sprint planning.
+I create wiki-like documents and templates that improve efficiencies long-term.
+I can't live without Evernote for extensive note-taking and bookmarking or GoogleDrive for working documents.
+I have grown to love Slack for team communication and file sharing, and Asana and Basecamp for task management.

-- Resource Planning: No matter the role, I step up to be team lead.
-I'm the first to lead resource allocation as I'm able to see how the pieces of a project should come together and can forecast possible blockers or capacity issues from the start.
+- Team Leadership: No matter the role, I step up to be team lead.
+I'm the first to lead resource allocation as I'm able to see how the pieces of a project should come together, identify and support talent and can forecast possible blockers or capacity issues from the start.
 I'm not afraid to admit when I don't know an answer but like my journo background, I'm quick to find the answers or solutions.
 I find assembling and growing teams can be really rewarding.

 A few of my favorite moments working in project management:

-- Designed an Agile implementation playbook for Converge Consulting
+- Designed an Agile process playbook for Converge Consulting

 - Managed over $2M in year-over-year business as Technical.ly's first Client Success Manager

-- Supported project delivery efforts for digital products totaling $3.58M at Say Media
+- Supported project delivery efforts for interactive campaigns totaling $3.58M at Say Media

-- Oversaw the launch of a new editorial microsite while running marketing at (now defunct) Sosauce.com
+- Oversaw the build and launch of a new editorial blog while running marketing at (now defunct) Sosauce.com

 Working at an inclusive and diverse company that contributes to positive culture and growth is a must.
-I’m a strong believer in thorough on-boarding, training or mentorship and value companies that equally invest in these professional development activities.
-Most importantly, I'm someone that looks forward to staying put long-term here in Philly and gaining institutional knowledge from smart people.
+I’m a strong believer in thorough on-boarding, training and mentorship and value companies that equally invest in these professional development activities.
+I like working in small teams and perform best when surrounded by a supportive team of senior, like-minded individuals to gain institutional knowledge from and carve my own path.

 Got a job lead for me?
 Get in touch.

-Job leads are always appreciated.
+Job leads and new connections are always appreciated.
 Before sending, please make sure the role, company and culture reflect my needs and expectations explained above.
-Think job titles like: Project Manager, Project Analyst, Operations Analyst or Program Manager that oversee the end-to-end implementation of website, product or software projects (not content or marketing).
+Think job titles like: Project Manager, Project Analyst, Operations Analyst or Program Manager that oversee the end-to-end implementation of website, product or software projects (not content or marketing roles).
 Wish me luck!